 It isn’t officially the holiday season until my house smells like ginger and molasses, or pumpkin pie.
 Mmm….pumpkin!
 My house smells like a little piece of heaven right now.
-I just made the absolutely perfect cookie for Thanksgiving, Christmas, and beyond.
+I just made the perfect cookie for Thanksgiving, Christmas, and beyond.
 Introducing the Pumpkin Gingersnap!
 I married two of my favorite flavors to make one simply amazing cookie!

 - ½ cup of butter, softened